08 Jul 2020

-Like business, sports organizations both found that lockdown forced them into new ways of working.
+Like business, sports organisations both found that lockdown forced them into new ways of working.

 A common challenge was finding the balance between directing working patterns with rigid plans, versus letting people find their own way.

-In the absence of a physical, centralized environment and the structure that brings, sport has taken different approaches.
+In the absence of a physical, centralised environment and the structure that brings, sport has taken different approaches.